StefanZietsman/Project-News_app/README.md

     ```
     2. Install MariaDB from `https://mariadb.org/`.
     3. Add the `news_app_db` database folder to your MariaDB data path (e.g., `C:\Program Files\MariaDB 12.0\data`).

+## Running with Docker

+Alternatively, you can run the application using Docker and Docker Compose for a more isolated and consistent environment.

+1.  **Build and run the containers:**
+    Make sure you have Docker installed, then run the following command from the project root:
+    ```bash
+    docker-compose up --build
+    ```

+2. The application will be available at `http://127.0.0.1:8000`.

 ## Running the Application